Greetings, wayward traveller.

 In the United States, there is no centralized certification or training to become a practicing herbalist.
 Yes, you will find innumerable online and in person courses but the content of such programs can vary widely resulting in two certified and trained herbalists with varying degrees of practical knowledge and experience.
 In many ways, this is grand.
 However, I believe the term herbalist has, as a result, seen some dilution.

 At this moment, I would consider myself an apprenticing folk herbalist.
 As such, I work with the plants as they appear in my life and prefer the folk methodologies in practice but am constantly hungering for the science and logic to back it up.
 My background in herbalism is self-taught research and inquiry as well as an apprenticeship with Spoonful Herbals in community herbalism.
+I am ever learning, but not formally in a program at this time.

 - on sourcing-